 In addition to estimating event rates, comparisons will be performed of the frequency of events in the MSH Patients' Follow-up versus other cohorts, such as adult CSSCD participants.
-Most such adverse events will have low frequency of ocurrence, and power to detect differences in rates of occurrence may be limited.
+Most such adverse events will have low frequency of occurrence, and power to detect differences in rates of occurrence may be limited.
 Total mortality may be among the most frequent adverse outcomes.
-In the CSSCD, the mortality (rate \pm s.e.) among participants who would have met the MSH entry criterion of \geq 3 crises per year was 3.74 ± 1.036 per 100-person-years based on 348 patient years of follow-up1.
-Using the normal approximation to the Poisson distribution as described in Section 3.8.3, it can be estimated that with complete follow-up of 292 patients, there would be power=0.70 to detect a 69% reduction in mortality compared to the CSSCD cohort with \geq 3 crises/person-year, power=0.80 to detect a 78% reduction in mortality compared to the CSSCD cohort with \geq 3 crises/person-year, and power=0.90 to detect a 90% reduction in mortality compared to the CSSCD cohort.
-With complete follow-up of the 267 patients who have already indicated willingness to participate, the power would be very similar to that for follow-up of 292 patients.
-The standard error of rate estimates from CSSCD adults with \geq 3 crises per year will be considerably larger than that from the MSH cohort, so that modest changes in the number of MSH patients followed have little effect on the power of the comparison with the CSSCD.
+In the CSSCD, the mortality (rate $\pm$ s.e.) among participants who would have met the MSH entry criterion of $\geq$ 3 crises per year was $3.74 \pm 1.036$ per 100-person-years based on 348 patient years of follow-up.
+Using the normal approximation to the Poisson distribution as described in Section 3.8.3, it can be estimated that with complete follow-up of MSH patients, there would be power=0.70 to detect a 69% reduction in mortality compared to the CSSCD cohort with $\geq$ 3 crises/person-year, power=0.80 to detect a 78% reduction in mortality compared to the CSSCD cohort with $\geq$ 3 crises/person-year, and power=0.90 to detect a 90% reduction in mortality compared to the CSSCD cohort.
+The standard error of rate estimates from CSSCD adults with $\geq$ 3 crises per year will be considerably larger than that from the MSH cohort, so that modest changes in the number of MSH patients followed have little effect on the power of the comparison with the CSSCD.
 (Comparisons using age- and gender-adjusted rates, as described in Appendix V, may have slightly more power than the above estimates.)